MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 #### Scenario

-We need to aggregate the votes, and show them for next use.
+We need to aggregate the votes, and show them for future use.
 We use services to manage and keep the data.

 The main tasks for this exercise are as follows:
 -	Create a service using the AddSingleton and Dependency Injection.